See more articles

 Grok itself doesn’t publish these figures, so you have to look elsewhere to find them — and the estimates vary significantly depending on the source.

-Keep in mind that usage stats include a combination of people using the chatbot on X, the web page and mobile application.
+Keep in mind that usage stats include a combination of people using the chatbot on X, the web page, and the mobile application.

 The most widely cited figure comes from xAI’s own internal reporting: 64 million monthly active users as of late 2025, according to Business of Apps.
-This represents a staggering 200% increase from mid-2025, when MAU sat at around 35 million.
+This represents a staggering jump from mid-2025, when MAU sat at around 35 million – and an almost incomprehensible 1,400x leap from December 2024, when Grok reportedly had just 44,800 monthly active users.

 Other estimates are more conservative.
 SEOProfy reports around 60 million MAU for the Grok app in January 2026, while DemandSage cites a lower figure of around 30 million unique visitors based on Semrush data.
 The discrepancy largely comes down to methodology — whether you’re counting unique web visitors, app users, or people interacting with Grok within the X app itself.